DoctorLaplace/SSU-CS-351/README.md

-# Project 1 Analysis Report
+# Project 3 Analysis and Report

 ### Which program is fastest?
 Is it always the fastest?